-- The greatest demand on retirement advice, is due to our ageing population and medical advances (67%). - Compliments the findings in Aegon's Second 50 report. - 58% of advisers citing that the impact of the economic environment will prompt clients to seek financial advice. - Pension complexities and Tax features strongly as a driver for advice at 44%.
+- The greatest demand on retirement advice, is due to our ageing population and medical advances (67%) - Compliments the findings in Aegon's Second 50 report - 58% of advisers citing that the impact of the economic environment will prompt clients to seek financial advice. - Pension complexities and Tax features strongly as a driver for advice at 44%

 The report findings are based on a quantitative survey of 200 financial advisers in November 2023.
 Comparisons are offered to earlier versions of the report.
 Quantitative survey results in the report had the following number of participants.
-221 in 2023 report, 212 in the 2022 report, 212 in 2021 report and 227 in 2020 report
+221 in 2023 report, 212 in 2021 report and 227 in 2020 report

-Key report findings Demand for retirement advice
+Demand for retirement advice